 - Practice social distancing

-Current List of Closures and Restrictions
+Current List of Closures, Restrictions, and Changes

 - Effective March 17th Borough Hall will be closed to public access.
 We will remain staffed and will provide services via phone, email, postal mail, the Borough’s website, and by utilizing our drop box located in the vestibule on West Central Ave.
 For information on contactless business options and a packet of information on Town Hall services you can still use during this closure click here